 So begs the question

 How do you know your Nintendo Switch version?
-You can identify Nintendo Switch consoles by looking at the packaging, serial, and model number, production description, and price.
-Without looking at these five things you may not be able to choose between the original Switch and Switch 2.0.
+You can identify Nintendo Switch consoles by looking at the packaging, serial number, and model number, production description, and price.
+Without looking at these five things you may not be able to choose between the original Switch, Switch 2.0, Switch Lite, and Switch OLED.

 Read on to find out how to use each of the above differentiators to know which Nintendo Switch version you have or are looking to buy.